UAVLab-SLU/DRV_public/windowsinstallation.md

 python ./PythonClient/server/simulation_server.py
 ```

-This will start the Python backend server and allow it to communicate with the Unreal application.
+This will start the backend server and allow it to communicate with the Unreal application.

 ## Frontend